 Favorite travel destination: La Sagrada Familia in Barcelona

 President and CEO

 Urban League of Greater Atlanta

 Nancy Flake Johnson returned to Atlanta from Detroit in 2008 to become president and CEO of the Urban League of Greater Atlanta and engage her passion for promoting economic development and equity by empowering African American youth, adults, and families.
 By building partnerships, Johnson increased the League’s impact on housing, education, business development, and employment in underrepresented communities.
-She started her career as an accountant and was the first woman to lead the Howard University Small Business Development Center.
+The League partnered with the City of Atlanta to create a Youth Development Grant program for local community-based organizations that serve Atlanta students in grades K-12 as so many Atlanta youth were adversely affected by the pandemic.
+Johnson started her career as an accountant and was the first woman to lead the Howard University Small Business Development Center.

 Education: Howard University, DePaul University (MS)